griffithlab/civicpy/docs/civic.rst

    .. attribute:: acmg_codes

-      Evidence codes used in the assessment of germline variant pathogenicity under the `ACMG/AMP`_ classification guidelines.
+      A list of :class:`AcmgCode` objects describing the evidence codes used in the assessment of germline variant pathogenicity under the `ACMG/AMP`_ classification guidelines.

    .. attribute:: amp_level